Elon Musk offers to buy Twitter - KESQ

 The letter was addressed to Bret Taylor, the chair of the Twitter board, not CEO Parag Agrawal, who assumed that title last fall.
 It concludes: “Twitter has extraordinary potential.
 I will unlock it.”

 Twitter issued a statement Thursday confirming that it had received the offer.
-It said its board would carefully review the proposal “to determine the course of action that it believes is in the best interest of the company and all Twitter stockholders.”
+The company said its board would carefully review the proposal “to determine the course of action that it believes is in the best interest of the company and all Twitter stockholders.”

+Shares of Twitter shot up as much as 13% in premarket trading on the offer Thursday, but soon retreated.
+Stocks were trading up about 6% following the market open, suggesting that investors had doubts the offer will be accepted.

+But it will be difficult for Twitter to reject Musk’s bid at the price he is offering, said Dan Ives, tech analyst with Wedbush Securities.

-On Sunday Twitter CEO Parag Agrawal disclosed Musk had decided not to join the board, which removed that limit.
+On Sunday Twitter CEO Parag Agrawal disclosed Musk had decided not to join the board, thus removing that limit.

 Musk had been unusually silent on his plans for Twitter in the days since then.